apache/sis-site/source/epsg.md

   of the information provided that numeric equivalence is achieved.
 * No data that has been modified other than as permitted in these Terms of Use shall be attributed to the EPSG Dataset.

-In order to use the EPSG geodetic dataset with Apache SIS, apply *one* of the following choices:
+In order to use the EPSG geodetic dataset with Apache {{% SIS %}}, apply *one* of the following choices:

 {{< toc >}}